-The IRB Office provides sufficient professional and administrative support, and adequate resources, to ensure compliance with federal and state regulations and institutional policies for the protection of human subjects in research.
-The commitment of staffing resources for the IRB Office is evaluated internally by the ED and AD, in conjunction with the IRB Managers, and ADO, on a continual basis and additional support is provided as needed.
-Through regular meetings with the VPRO and CUMC IO, the ED and AD communicate office wide requests for additional support as warranted.
+The HRPO provides sufficient professional and administrative support, and adequate resources, to ensure compliance with federal and state regulations and institutional policies for the protection of human subjects in research.
+The commitment of staffing resources for the HRPO is evaluated internally on an ongoing basis by the ED and D/ADs, with input from the IRB Managers, as applicable, and additional support is provided as needed.
+Through regular meetings with the VPRO and CUMC IO, the ED communicates office-wide requests for additional support as warranted.

-Adequate meeting and office space are provided for the IRB and staff.
-Office equipment and supplies, including file cabinets, computers with Internet access, and copy machines, are available to the IRB and staff.
+Adequate meeting and office space are provided for the IRBs and HRPO staff.
+Office equipment and supplies, including file cabinets, computers with Internet access, and copy machines, are available to the HRPO staff.